- 1.73k views

 Build on distinct and beautiful geography, history, culture, and food — Argentina is one of the most popular countries in South America.
-It has attracted thousands of visitors throughout the years for its picturesque beauty, vineyards and versatility.
+Thousands of visitors throughout the years come in for its picturesque beauty, vineyards, and an abundance of activities in Argentina.
 But how safe is Argentina for travelers?
 Let's find out.

 Argentina is one of the safest countries in Latin America, not to say that crime is non-existent but crime in Argentina is as normal as it is in many countries around the world.
 However, Argentina has suffered high levels of unemployment and inflation over the past few years, with petty crime becoming a growing problem.

 Beyond the common pickpocketing, Argentina is a relatively safe country with crime that is no less dangerous than the darker sides of New York.
 Similar to anywhere you go traveling, safety is always something to keep your eyes on.
 Here’s a rundown of how to keep safe when exploring Argentina.

 The past few years have seen an evolution of opposing social forces characterized by an active culture of social protest.
 Demonstrations are common and occur regularly in Argentina, specifically if you are visiting Buenos Aires.
 Like many protests that happen around the world, it can get violent and should be proceeded with caution.
 Nevertheless, if you become brawled in one indirectly, do your best to blend in, protect your belongings and trust your instincts.

 - Carry change

 Argentina is notorious for scams, especially with presenting 100 pesos notes as counterfeits.
 Cases of shop assistants claiming 100 pesos notes to be counterfeit, even when they are not, or giving counterfeit notes are common throughout the country.
 So, bring change.
 Change is good to carry since many places in Argentina don’t accept credit cards and paying with change will definitely help deter you from getting scammed.

 - Take taxis at night